-Office 365 is used by more than half of the offices around the world.
+Microsoft 365 (formerly Office 365) is used by more than half of the offices around the world.
 And as with any popular program, hackers are searching for vulnerabilities in order to breach it and get into your network and devices.

 Most people understand the importance of backing up their data, especially if they’ve lost photos or files in the past.
-But with the advent of cloud-computing applications like Office 365, there’s a false perception going around that a backup isn’t needed, and the cloud is doing it all for them.
+But with the advent of cloud-computing applications like Microsoft 365 (formerly Office 365), there’s a false perception going around that a backup isn’t needed, and the cloud is doing it all for them.

 Valentine’s Day has been celebrated for centuries as a day to show love and affection for those special someones in our lives.
 Even as school children, many of us have fond memories exchanging valentines with our class and it being a day of feeling loved and appreciated.